-Some turnover is to be expected for email addresses and, accordingly, a certain number of hard bounces are to be expected.
-For most industries a hard bounce rate somewhere around 1% is acceptable.
-You can find an industry by industry breakdown in this report.
+Some turnover is expected for email addresses, and accordingly, a certain number of hard bounces are expected.
+For most industries, a hard bounce rate somewhere around 1% is acceptable.
+You can find an industry-by-industry breakdown in this report.

-An excessive amount of hard bounces is common for “spray and pray” spammers.
-They’re viewed by spam filters as a sign that you’re not familiar with those you’re sending to.
+Excessive hard bounces are expected for “spray and pray” spammers.
+Spam filters view them as a sign that you’re not familiar with those you’re sending to.
 Over time, hard bounces can diminish your reputation and lead to blocks.

 3. Soft Bounces

-A large number of soft bounces – and particularly repeated soft bounces – are viewed by filters as a sign of spam.
+Many soft bounces – particularly repeated soft bounces – are viewed by filters as a sign of spam.
 It’s a good idea to suppress contacts after a certain amount of soft bounces.
 Many systems will do so automatically based on a user-defined threshold (usually two or three soft bounces).

 A total bounce rate of 4% to 5% is average for B2B companies.
-This would put an acceptable soft bounce rate at between 3% and 4%, though, of course, it’s best to keep bounces as low as possible.
+This puts an acceptable soft bounce rate between 3% and 4%, though it’s best to keep bounces as low as possible.

 Soft bounces can also be a good indicator of arising deliverability issues.
 Pay special attention to spam-related soft bounces.
-If you see an increase there, it’s a good idea to look over your content for anything that might be triggering filters.
-After that, run IPs and sending domains through a blacklist checker to see if the problem is at the sender level.
+If you see an increase there, it’s a good idea to look over your content for anything triggering filters.
+After that, run IPs and send domains through a blacklist checker to see if the problem is at the sender level.

 4. Engagement Rate

-The engagement rate is the percentage of recipients who interacted with an email message.
-It is calculated by dividing the total number of opens and click-throughs by the number of emails sent.
+The engagement rate is the percentage of recipients interacting with an email message.
+It’s calculated by dividing the total number of opens and click-throughs by the number of emails sent.

 Engagement rate isn’t the most obvious deliverability metric, though it is important.
 Spam filters view engagement as a sign of relevance.
 Messages that are repeatedly delivered and ignored will be directed to “Junk” or “Clutter” folders, which, in turn, will contribute to a negative sender reputation and make it more difficult for these messages to get delivered in the future.

-Dips in engagement rate can be one of the first signs of trouble due to the cascade effect with message filtration and sender reputation.
+Dips in engagement rate can be one of the first signs of trouble due to the cascade effect on message filtration and sender reputation.

-To improve engagement rates, separate out long-term inactive contacts from your mailing lists.
+To improve engagement rates, separate long-term inactive contacts from your mailing lists.
 Repeated sends to these contacts drive down engagement rates.
-These contacts can always can always be returned after being reactivated in a targeted reengagement campaign.
+These contacts can always be returned after being reactivated in a targeted re-engagement campaign.

 5. Sending Volume

 Sending volume is another major factor in deliverability.
-Spam filters will look for both spikes in traffic as well as a high overall volume.
+Spam filters will look for both spikes in traffic and a high overall volume.

-Ideally, you would like to keep sending volume as low as possible, while maintaining some consistency over time.
+Ideally, it would be best to keep sending volume as low as possible while maintaining consistency.
 Realistically, this isn’t always an option.
-Focus first on preventing major jumps in email volume, then work to cut unnecessary sends.
+Focus first on preventing significant jumps in email volume, then work to cut unnecessary sends.

 Let us know what you think: